Kalasha Museum attracts tourists, archaeology lovers in droves

-CHITRAL - Nestled in the breathtaking Bamborait Valley here, Kalasha Dur Museum on Sunday attracted tourists and archaeology lovers in droves, exploring the rare artefacts and statues of the Gandhara Civilisation.
+CHITRAL - Nestled in the breathtaking Bamborait Valley here, Kalasha Dur Museum attracted tourists and archaeology lovers in droves, exploring the rare artefacts and statues of the Gandhara Civilisation.

 Located in the heart of Bamborait Valley in the lap of Trich Mir mountain peak, the museum’s unique architecture, sculptures, antiquities and Gandhara art masterpieces was a great source of attraction for tourists, adventurers and Buddha art lovers.